desktop/desktop/docs/integrations/bitbucket.md

 # Authenticating to Bitbucket with GitHub Desktop

+GitHub Desktop now provides support for [Git Credential Manager (GCM)](https://gh.io/gcm), which makes the task of authenticating to Bitbucket repositories easy and secure.
+This feature can be enabled by going to **File** > **Options** > **Advanced** on Windows, or **GitHub Desktop** > **Preferences** > **Advanced** on macOS, and then selecting the **Use Git Credential Manager** checkbox.

+When Git Credential Manager is enabled all credentials for Bitbucket will be handled, and stored, outside of GitHub Desktop.
+Git Credential Manager supports browser authentication and will avoid the need to create personal access tokens (PATs).
+If you would prefer not to use GCM and need to create a personal access token in Bitbucket you can follow the steps below.

 ## Creating a Personal Access Token in Bitbucket

 To authenticate against Bitbucket repositories you will need to create a personal access token.